 Other Types of Diabetes

-Type 1 diabetes is incurable as etiology remains unclear.
+Type 1 diabetes is incurable as the etiology remains unclear.
 But research suggests that lifestyle modifications such as diet changes can reduce the risk of developing Type 2 diabetes in high-risk individuals.

 Weight reduction is one of the key factors that help reduce the risk of developing Type 2 diabetes.
 However, it is often challenging for people who have Type 2 diabetes to have a healthy body weight as they grow older, and, indeed, obesity and insulin resistance are two of the main risk factors for type 2 diabetes.
 Nutritionists and medical experts recommend lifestyle changes to lose weight along with drug prescriptions.
 On the contrary, those diabetic patients who need to gain weight often fall into the category of type 1 diabetes.
 For such people, it is also essential to maintain good control of blood sugars.
-These people should increase the intake of healthy fats and avoid high-sucrose or high-carbohydrate drinks and foods.
+In addition, these people should increase their intake of healthy fats and avoid high-sucrose or high-carbohydrate drinks and foods.

-Although weight gain is not the most common recommendation to people with type 2 diabetes, weight loss therapy doesn’t go well with those elderly patients whose diabetes is accompanied by malnutrition and reduced insulin resistance.
+Although weight gain is not the most common recommendation for people with type 2 diabetes, weight loss therapy doesn’t go well with those elderly patients whose diabetes is accompanied by malnutrition and reduced insulin resistance.
 It might sound counterintuitive, but many type 2 diabetes patients are malnourished, especially hospitalized elderly patients.
 Some of these are even severely underweight.

 What is Malnutrition?

-Malnutrition is dominant among elderly diabetic patients and also contributes to good glycemic control, which makes it more unlikely for malnutrition to be perceived as a problem.
-It is vital to screen the malnutrition whenever diabetic patients get examined because screening malnutrition would prompt a revision in diet and drug prescription.
+Malnutrition is dominant among elderly diabetic patients and contributes to good glycemic control, making it more unlikely for malnutrition to be perceived as a problem.
+Nevertheless, it is vital to screen the malnutrition whenever diabetic patients get examined because screening for malnutrition would prompt a revision in diet and drug prescription.
 Still, malnutrition is dangerous for older adults and has severe consequences.

 Malnutrition has adverse effects on the physical and psychological health of a diabetic patient.
 It weakens the immunity to fight diseases and slows the healing process.
 Not only it leads to treatment complications, but it is also costly for the healthcare system with extended hospital stays.
 But everyone seems to have turned a blind eye to this.
 Experts recommend a routine screening method with quick, simple, valid, and evidence‐based tools within the healthcare plan.
-The screening will improve the detection of malnutrition among patients, and treatment would be more tailored to the patient’s needs.
-Malnourished patients need to follow a diet that consists of enough nutrients and protein.
+The screening will improve the detection of malnutrition among patients, and treatment will be more tailored to the patient’s needs.
+Malnourished patients need to follow a diet with enough nutrients and protein.

 Consequences of Malnutrition